The method

 The space

-A calm room in Basalt, built for unhurried, exacting work.
+A cozy room in Basalt, built for unhurried, exacting work.

 In the chair